ShunSakurai/asana-navigator/README.md

 - [x] Write an options page to enable/disable each feature

 ### Maybe later:
+- [ ] Search in the current open page, e.g. "search in this project"
 - [ ] Use tool tips with black background
 - [ ] Create subtasks in bulk
 - [ ] Convert tasks into subtasks in bulk
-- [ ] Add template subtasks in bulk
 - [x] Remove duplicate links and replace HTML entities in the task description
 - [ ] Add options to replace custom strings
 - [x] Support other languages